 Glacier National Park has two “falls” each year.
 Two distinct groups of trees change and shed their leaves at two points throughout the fall.
 First, the lower elevation cottonwood and aspen trees change to vibrant gold and shed their leaves.

 This happens mid to late September in the park.
 Next, come mid-October, the western larch or Tamarack change and drop their needles.
 These deciduous conifers change to a brilliant gold before dropping their needles each year.

 In September, leaves begin to change in Mount Rainier National Park.
 These plants, shrubs, and trees change to create a beautiful landscape of color.
 One good place to view this change of color in the park is the Reflection Lakes.

-Be sure to bring your camera here because, on a clear day, the vibrant colors reflecting in the lake is a picturesque sight.
+Be sure to bring your camera here because, on a clear day, the vibrant colors reflecting in the lake are a picturesque sight.
 If you’re up for a hike, walking the Skyline Trail is a great way to see views of Mount Adams, Mount Hood, and Tatoosh Peaks, as well as the changing fall foliage.

 Fall is a great time to visit Rocky Mountain National Park.
 Here you can see the transition of color in plants, shrubs, and trees below the tree line.
 At low elevations, aspen groves turn brilliant gold mid to late September and glow against the deep blue Colorado sky.

 As you head up in elevation, you’ll find more variety in color amongst the shrubs and other vegetation.
-Drive along the Trail Ridge Road to see what is changing at each elevation.
+Drive along Trail Ridge Road to see what is changing at each elevation.

 In addition to the changing foliage, fall is a great time to experience the elk in a rut and hear them bugling looking for mates.